Drinking Fennel Seed Water for Weight Loss

 What Is Fennel Seed Water?

 Fennel seed water is simply water infused with fennel seeds.
 Infusing can be done either by immersing the seeds in hot water or by steeping them overnight in cool water.
-Fennel water has a light golden colour, smells fresh and clean, and the taste is not bad at all!
-In the beginning, I did find the taste weird but I got used to it real quick!
+The infused water has a light golden colour, smells fresh and clean, and the taste is not bad at all!
+In the beginning, I did find the taste weird but I got used to it quickly!

-Fun fact: Fennel seeds or fennel water actually has a mild licorice flavor, so it leaves a sweet taste in your mouth, and is actually potent breath freshener!
+Fun fact: Fennel seeds have a mild licorice flavor, so it leaves a sweet taste in your mouth.
+They're a naturally potent breath freshener!

 Did You Know?